Lake Cumberland Things To Do

 Excellent birding opportunities exist throughout the park, but of special note are the numerous nesting chimney swifts high in the cliff walls of the boat ramp road.
 Flocks of turkey vultures also gather and roost in the hardwoods along the State Dock road every evening near dusk.
 Wild turkey can be seen in or near the hardwoods and along the scenic trails throughout the park.

 The park’s 129-site campground offers utility hookups, three central service buildings with showers and rest rooms, laundry facilities, two dump stations, and a grocery nearby.
-Closed Nov 1 - Mar 31.
+Open year round but water is turned off from November 1st through March 15th.

 Disc golf is played like traditional golf.
 Instead of using a ball and clubs, players throw a flying disc or frisbee®.
 The sport which was first played formally in the early 1970’s, shares with “ball golf” the goal of completing a hole in the fewest number of strokes-or throws!